JE-CM/Organized-Storage/documents/user_stories.md

 - To increase their utility during development
 - NOTE: Clean up the return values for each OrganizedStorageDatabase function by having the execute_query function return a dictionary of every possible return value from the cursor, which consuming functions can use as they need.
 Currently our execute_query function only returns very limited info.

+ASSIGNEE: matthew-silva

+# USER STORY 27

+## Add corner cases to OrganizedStorageDatabase testing

+- As a developer
+- I want the OrganizedStorageDatabase to behave appropriately in common corner cases like trying to remove a user that does not exist (throw exception), trying to update a user that does not exist (throw exception), trying to search a user that does not exist (return nothing), etc.
+- For giving the class more stability which will make it suitable for indirect consumption by the frontend

+# USER STORY 28

+## Add unit tests for db.py compatible with unittest module

+- As a developer
+- I want to have consistent and easy to use unit tests in the db.py file similar to what we already have for the OrganizedStorageDatabase_unittest.py
+- For increasing test coverage and consistency